eltociear/xgen-timeseries/README.md

     )
 ```

-See this [example script](https://github.com/XgenTimeSeries/xgen-timeseries/blob/main/examples/scripts/distributed_training_imagenet.py) that defines a multi-gpu VQVAE training on ImageNet dataset.
-Please note that the way the distributed environnement variables (`world_size`, `rank`    ) are recovered may be specific to the cluster and launcher you use.
+See this [example script](https://github.com/XgenTimeSeries/xgen-timeseries/blob/main/examples/scripts/distributed_training_imagenet.py) that defines a multi-gpu training on time series dataset.
+Please note that the way the distributed environment variables (`world_size`, `rank`    ) are recovered may be specific to the cluster and launcher you use.

 ### Benchmark

-Below are indicated the training times for a Vector Quantized VAE (VQ-VAE) with `XGen` for 100 epochs on MNIST on V100 16GB GPU(s), for 50 epochs on [FFHQ](https://github.com/NVlabs/ffhq-dataset) (1024x1024 images) and for 20 epochs on [ImageNet-1k](https://huggingface.co/datasets/imagenet-1k) on V100 32GB GPU(s).
+Below are indicated the training times for a CCGAN with `XGen`:

 |  | Train Data | 1 GPU | 4 GPUs | 2x4 GPUs |
 |:---:|:---:|:---:|:---:|---|